interactiveaudiolab/penn/README.md

 ## Installation

-Clone this repo and run `cd penne && pip install -e .`.
+Clone this repo, navigate to the root directory of the folder and run `pip install -e .`

 ## Training

 ### Download data

-Place datasets in `data/DATASET`, where `DATASET` is the name of the dataset.
-MDB and PTDB are supported.
+Place datasets in `data/DATASET`, where `DATASET` is the name of the dataset. `MDB` and `PTDB` are supported.
 The internal folder hierarchy should be as downloaded ([MDB-stem-synth](https://zenodo.org/record/1481172), [PTDB-TUG](https://www2.spsc.tugraz.at/databases/PTDB-TUG/)), like the following:
 ```
 data
 |-- MDB